isomerpages/nlb-biblioasia/_podcast/Episode 3/Transcript.md

 Why?
 Was your mother a nurse?

 Dahlia   <br>
 Yes, my mother was a nurse.
 Not only that, Florence Nightingale was also a data visualiser.
 She was the one who popularised the use of pie charts.
 She was a statistician.
-So now we are talking about data mining, all these...
-Doing a lot of data, getting information.
+So now we are talking about data mining, doing a lot of data, getting information.
 She used that a lot.

 Jimmy    <br>
 What are you reading these days?

 Dahlia   <br>
 There's this book that was published recently, [<i>Khairat Kita</i>](https://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&amp;BRN=205818935).
 The subtitle is <i>A History of Malay/Muslim Mutual Aid in Singapore</i>.
-One of the things they do is help organise...
+One of the things they do is help organise funerals.
 If you have a funeral, when somebody passes away, often you don't know what to do.
 So you contact this *khairat*, and they will come and help you with everything, with the funeral preparations.
 With Muslim funerals, usually everything is done within 24 hours, so it's very helpful.
 Besides funerals, anything to do with funerals, they also have social work.
 They even provide bursaries for children of members.
 A lot of these *khairat*, all these societies or organisations, they were actually created by kampongs.
-Or even, let's say, the customs people, they had their own to help members...
+Or even, let's say, the customs people, they had their own to help members.
 So this is one of the things that they do.
 So this book actually highlights what the *khairat* did.
 There used to be lots more, a few hundred.
 But I think in the 1980s when there were fewer kampongs, the authorities decided, okay, you merge or...
 Maybe they have less than a hundred, less than 50 right now.
 But they play a very important role because all these things were from the ground up, helping each other, helping the community.
 And it's not only for your funeral death expenses or rites, but also other social functions to bind either people in a kampong or people in an organisation together.

 Jimmy   <br>
 So I will say something to you, I just want you to respond without thinking: Paya Lebar Airport.